aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 ### Why are we doing this?

-Current public roadmap is not up to date, which provdies ambiguety for the community.
+Current public roadmap is not up to date, which generates uncertainty for the community.
-It is hard to update, hard to review and almost impossible to digest.
+It is a lot of work to update it, hard to holistically review review it and virtually impossible to respond to it.

 ### Why should we _not_ do this?

-We do have current public roadmap, need to invest time and effort to keep it actual.
+We do have current public roadmap, just need to invest in keep it actual and get users feedback.

 ### What is the technical solution (design) of this feature?